Contacting the Team

 KS3 Religious Education

 Throughout KS3 students learn to form their opinions on different ethical and moral topics.
 Religious Education allows them to discuss big questions and improve their evaluative skills.
 It is an opportunity to develop knowledge of religious and non-religious points of view and allows them to explore some of the biggest influences in society.
-In Year 7 pupils will study belief, life after death and religion in the media.
+In Year 7, pupils will study belief, tribes, life after death and Sikhism.
 Then in Year 8 they will look at prejudice and discrimination, poverty, religion in the media, religion and media, then science and religion.
 Year 9 will cover the life of Jesus, Islam, ethics and philosophy and alternative religions and movements.

 KS4 Religious Education